 5. All program approved service agencies shall comply with the Americans with Disabilities Act (ADA) with regard to physical facilities.

-B. If the service agency provides services in the community to persons who may visit the offices of the service agency (or another service operated facility), but the persons receive services at such location(s) for less than one hour per visit, requirements of section 8.610.A do not apply.
-The service agency shall, however, ensure that the facility contains no hazards which could jeopardize the health or safety of persons visiting the site.
+B. If the service agency provides services in the community to persons who may visit the offices of the service agency (or another service operated facility), but the persons receive services at such location(s) for less than one hour per visit, requirements of section 8.610.A.1-4 do not apply.
+The service agency shall, however, ensure that the facility complies with the ADA and contains no hazards which could jeopardize the health or safety of persons visiting the site.

 C. For physical facilities used as community integrated sites over which the service agency exercises little or no control, the program approved service agency shall: